Consumer Products

 Consumer product safety

-The component that connects the recalled lights to the ceiling mount can weaken, allowing the fixture to fall unexpectedly, posing a potential risk of injury from impact.
-As of June 11, 2025, the company has received no reports of incidents or injury in Canada.
-In the United States, the company has received 2 reports of the lighting fixtures partially detaching and no reports of injury.
+As of November 14, 2025, the company has received no reports of incidents or injuries in Canada.
+In the United States, the company has received seven reports of incidents and no reports of injuries.

 Consumer product safety